Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 Tongkat Ali

-Tongkat Ali (Eurycoma longifolia) is a tree shrub found in Southeast Asia that is commonly used as a traditional herbal medicine for a variety of ailments.
+Tongkat Ali (Eurycoma longifolia) is a tree-like shrub found in Southeast Asia that is commonly used as a traditional herbal medicine for various issues, including sperm count, motility, and other measures of male fertility.

 One study of 75 men found that taking 200 mg of Tongkat Ali per day improved sperm count and motility.